konstructio/kubefirst/README.md

 - new builder / nebulous image with vault-cli (see `kubefirst-builder:spike`) in jobs and figure out whats missing or what was published
 - change gitlab group name to `kubefirst`
 - search for `preprod`
+- kubefirst_worker_nodes_role address whether assume role is still needed
+- descriptions for all variables

 # nebulous